Chart Color Schemes

 Croydon Hills - Warranwood shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-University qualification levels in Croydon Hills - Warranwood stood at 32.2% as of the latest data, slightly below Greater Melbourne's average of 37.0%.
-Bachelor degrees were the most common at 21.6%, followed by postgraduate qualifications (6.5%) and graduate diplomas (4.1%).
-Vocational credentials were held by 32.8% of residents aged 15 and above, with advanced diplomas at 12.6% and certificates at 20.2%.
+University qualification levels in Croydon Hills - Warranwood are at 32.2%, slightly below Greater Melbourne's average of 37.0%.
+Bachelor degrees are the most common, held by 21.6% of residents, followed by postgraduate qualifications (6.5%) and graduate diplomas (4.1%).
+Vocational credentials are also prevalent, with 32.8% of residents aged 15+ holding such qualifications, including advanced diplomas (12.6%) and certificates (20.2%).

-Educational participation was high, with 29.8% of residents currently enrolled in formal education.
-This included 9.8% in primary education, 8.9% in secondary education, and 5.4% pursuing tertiary education.
+Educational participation is high, with 29.8% of residents currently enrolled in formal education.
+This includes 9.8% in primary education, 8.9% in secondary education, and 5.4% pursuing tertiary education.

 Frequently Asked Questions - Education